thcasey3/lrengine/docs/_sources/define_patterns.rst.txt

 Defining Patterns
 =================

-You may define patterns to classify by.
+You may extract language patterns from file and folder names to use as classifiers.

 Using str or list
 =================